The Bonsai algorithm: grow your own fermion-to-qubit mapping: Mappings originating from general ternary trees

 Once the legs have been added, and every node has exactly three descending links (either edges or legs), we distribute the labels $X$, $Y$, and $Z$ among said three links of each node.
-In the figures in this work, in order to ease the graphical depictions of the trees, the left-most link implicitly carries label $X$, while the right-most one, $Z$, as in Ref.~\cite{jiang2020optimal}.
+In order to ease the graphical depictions of the trees in this work, the left-most link implicitly carries the label $X$, the central $Y$, and the right-most one, $Z$, as in Ref.~\cite{jiang2020optimal}.

 With this labelling of nodes, edges, and legs, the tree can be used to generate Pauli strings in the following manner.
 For every leg, there exists a unique path leading from it to the root $r$.
 The path only includes one leg, the starting one, and it may cross some edges as well.
-To every link in the path, we can associate a unique Pauli matrix, $P_u$, where $u$ is the parent node reaching the link, and $P$ is the label, $X$, $Y$, or $Z$, corresponding to the link.
-The Pauli string is therefore formed by taking the tensor product these Pauli operators, along with identity on all nodes not along the path.
+To every link in the path, we can associate a unique Pauli matrix, $P_u$, where $u$ is the parent node reaching the link, and $P$ the label $X$, $Y$, or $Z$, corresponding to the link.
+The Pauli string is therefore formed by taking the tensor product of these Pauli operators, along with identity on nodes not along the path.
 Since every path results in a different Pauli string, this procedure generates $2N + 1$ strings for $N$ qubits.